MarkPearlCoZa/Blog_General/_posts/2024-02-05-Three-strategic-tools-for-a-leader---CultureAmp-Course.md

 ---
 layout: post
-title: Three strategic tools for a leader - CultureAmp Course
+title: Three strategic tools for a leader from CultureAmp Course
 tags:
 category: General
 ---